 Insight Timer (Most Variety + Celebrity Teachers!)

 Insight Timer is a free app for sleep, anxiety, and stress– and it also offers the largest library of free meditations on earth (over 45,000 meditations, which you can search by theme, length, instructor, etc).
 You do, however, need to give them your email or login with Facebook in order to access the meditations.
 But trust me: it’s worth it.

 The app features free guided meditations from some of the most celebrated meditation teachers of our time.
 Do a “Mindful Breathing” session with everyone’s favorite monk, Thich Nhat Hanh– or drop in on a “Lovingkindness Meditation” with renowned teacher Sharon Salzberg.
-Insight Timer also hosts celebrity insights and meditations from famous voices in the world of mindfulness.
+Insight Timer also hosts celebrity insights, live meditation events, and meditations from famous voices in the world of mindfulness.
 (Recent examples include Liz Gilbert and Russell Brand.)
 Doing guided meditations to famous voices is an interesting, intimate way to get inside the minds of global icons.
 It’s also very endearing, as it’s a facet of these famous faces you’re unlikely to see in other aspects of popular media.

 For those who want to dive deeper into different styles of meditation, Insight Timer also offers a paid tier that features multi-day course and extended lectures with teachers.
 We also like that Insight Timer now offers “open monitoring” or “open awareness” meditations.
 Open awareness meditations are an emerging trend in the cult of meditation that research suggests can help improve creativity.
 (These are are nice contrast to more focused-attention types of meditation.
 Try this if you struggle to focus on breath alone.)
 Open-monitoring meditation also encourages divergent thinking, which the brain uses to generate creative ideas calmly.